deargle-classes/msbx5500-spring-2020-project/report.md

 ### Business Problem Understanding

 In today's security operations environments, security professionals need a way to efficiently and effectively understand their organizations network traffic.
-The answer to this is an automated process that will follow up on alerts to determine if network traffic is from a botnet.
+The answer to this is an automated process that will generate alerts to determine if network traffic is from a botnet, so that a person can follow up on these alerts themselves.
+Our machine learning model will be able to recognize new attacks based on similar signatures it has seen in past data.
 Botnets pose the following threats to an organizations network infrastructure:

   * **DDoS**: cyber-attack in which the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to the Internet.
   * **Data theft**: stealing computer-based information from an unknowing victim with the intent of compromising privacy or obtaining confidential information.